-- In summary, we consider that our assessment of the profitability of participants in New Zealand retail fuel markets is likely to be more suggestive that competition is not working effectively if one or more of the following conditions is observed.
+- B40 In summary, we consider that our assessment of the profitability of participants in New Zealand retail fuel markets is likely to be more suggestive that competition is not working effectively if one or more of the following conditions is observed.
 The conclusions from our analysis are likely to be stronger as more of these conditions are observed. - B40.1 The profitability being achieved or anticipated is materially above normal rates of return (estimates of the cost of capital).

-R Schmalensee "Another Look at Market Power" [1982] Harvard Law Review 1805-1806.
+605 R Schmalensee "Another Look at Market Power" [1982] Harvard Law Review 1805-1806.

-- B40.2 The returns expected or earned on additional investment, by a new entrant or an existing player expanding, clearly exceed the cost of capital. - B40.3 The evidence points to a sustained pattern or trend, and a persistence of results.
-For example, across products or markets, across firms, over time. - B40.4 The conclusions are consistent across different analytical approaches and techniques (that is, the results are not a function of one particular analytical approach or the use of one dataset). - Analysis of the conditions for competition, and of the factors which may be affecting competition, identifies impediments to effective competition.
+- B40.3 The evidence points to a sustained pattern or trend, and a persistence of results.
+For example, across products or markets, across firms, over time. - B40.4 The conclusions are consistent across different analytical approaches and techniques (that is, the results are not a function of one particular analytical approach or the use of one dataset). - B40.5 Analysis of the conditions for competition, and of the factors which may be affecting competition, identifies impediments to effective competition.